 So How do we Choose?
 Liposuction, Tummy Tuck or Mini Tummy Tuck?

 Which procedure is the correct one for you depends on many factors, and the decision is best made during consultation with a Board Certified Plastic Surgeon.
 The correct procedure depends on the problem being fixed.
 Liposuction will be best for isolated disproportionate fat, while a tummy tuck will be better for abdominal wall laxity involving the muscle and skin.

 The following rules usually apply: If your skin tone is good (tight) and there is are localized areas of fat in the abdominal wall or sides, Liposuction can often help.
 If your skin is loose or redundant (folding over) and the underlying muscles are lax (commonly seen after weight loss or pregnancy), then a Tummy Tuck will provide superior correction.

-Additionally, pain pumps can help decrease postoperative discomfort, and speed recovery for Tummy Tucks.
+The goal is to find the best procedure for you.
+The procedure which offers the best correction with the quickest recovery.
 Liposuction, Tummy Tucks (Abdominoplasty) and Mini Tummy Tucks (Mini-Abdominoplasty) all work better if you are near your ideal weight and a non-smoker.
 Smokers have a greatly increased risk of wound healing problems when compared with their non-smoking counterparts.